Astro-Ayan/astro-ayan.github.io/about.md

 layout: post
 title: About
 ---
+Ayan Bhattacharjee is starting as a Postdoc at the Research Institute of Basic Sciences, Seoul National University.

-Ayan Bhattacharjee is a Postdoc at the erstwhile (sigh...) *Center for High Energy Astrophysics*, at the College of Natural Sciences, in Ulsan National Institute of Science and Technology.
+He was a Postdoc at the erstwhile (sigh...) *Center for High Energy Astrophysics*, at the College of Natural Sciences, in Ulsan National Institute of Science and Technology.
 He has been living in South Korea, for last three years.

 <!-- <figure>
   <img alt="Christopher Hitchens" src="/assets/images/AB_image.jpg" />